cognitedata/datapoints-csv-extractor/README.md

 ## Overview of extractor
 - The extractor is composed of a Python script (Python v3.7.2) that extracts datapoints stored in CSV format (the specific format of the file is discussed below), formats them, and pushes them to the CDP
 - This script can be run for either `live` or `historical` CSVs in a given folder
-    - Live: The script will process the 20 most recent files in the folder after a given timestamp, and then proceed to check for any new files added to the folder every 5 seconds indefinitely
+    - Live: The script will process the 20 most recent files in the folder, and then proceed to check for any new files added to the folder every 5 seconds indefinitely
-    - Historical: The script will process data from all files in the folder and then stop
+    - Historical: The script will process data from all files in the folder, oldest first, and then stop
 - The script removes the files from the source after successfully processing the data

 ## File format